-Background checks could and should include validation of employee data as supplied in the hiring process, a criminal check, a financial/credit check, and an education check.
+Background checks should include validation of employee data as supplied in the hiring process, a criminal check, a financial/credit check, and an education check.
 Previous employment history should also be in scope when applicable.
 This is the best way to validate a new employee's statements and ensure you are hiring the best possible candidate.

-If background checks are not allowed by law, or not available, then the merchant should at least have the following data on the employee:
+If background checks are not allowed by law, or not available, the merchant should have at least the following data on the employee: